tyrellcurry/angularInvoiceApp/README.md

 ### Continued development

-The plan is the have this application as a fullstack application using Java.
+The plan is the have this application as a fullstack application using NodeJS and Express with SQL as the database.

 ### Useful resources